Anushka1590/hr-legel-policy-chatbot/README.md

 ## Example Questions to Try

-Once you upload an HR policy document, try asking:

 - *"How many earned leaves am I entitled to per year?"*
 - *"What counts as misconduct?"*
 - *"What is the resignation notice period?"*